 All these terms mean the same thing.
 Some are commonly used for residential leases, while others are more common for commercial agreements.
 In some instances, a rental agreement is used when outlining a short term arrangement while a lease is used for longer-term arrangements.

 At the onset, we’d like to make it clear that this guide covers writing lease agreements for you and your tenant.
 You may have found this guide searching for an overview on how to secure the first commercial space for your business.
 Renting your first commercial space and moving your business out of your garage or your backyard shed is a bold move and represents a significant increase in your business’ upkeep cost moving forward.
 We want to help you by providing you key decision information for securing your first commercial space.
-As such, we would like to redirect you to one of your other guides here on Execos resources in the very near future.
+As such, we would like to redirect you to one of our other guides here on ExecOS resources that covers commercial real estate purchases.

-In the interim check out this detailed guide on getting your first commercial space produced by Credit Card Wars.
+In the interim check out this detailed video on getting your first commercial space produced by Credit Card Wars.

 The Leasing Process

 Due to the legally binding nature of a lease, both parties, lessor, and lessee must go about it in accordance with established procedures.
 This ensures that each party understands what they are getting in and their obligations.
 This leasing process applies to both residential and commercial properties.